micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 9.md

 His firstborn son _was_ Abdon, then Zur, Kish, Baal, Ner, Nadab,

 ###### 37
-Gedor, Ahio, [^g]Zechariah, and Mikloth.
+Gedor, Ahio, Zechariah, and Mikloth.

 ###### 38
-And Mikloth begot [^h]Shimeam.
+And Mikloth begot Shimeam.
 They also dwelt alongside their relatives in Jerusalem, with their brethren.

 ###### 39
 Ner begot Kish, Kish begot Saul, and Saul begot Jonathan, Malchishua, Abinadab, and Esh-Baal.